+This is a pre-print version of an article published in Acta Horticulturae .
+The final authenticated version is available online at: 10.17660/ActaHortic.2018.1217.50

 Influence of fertilization on growth and generative parameters of two short day strawberry cultivars grown in substrate, and evaluation of analysing tools for leaf nitrate and potassium

 R. Nestby, T.L.
 Woznicki and A. Sønsteby